ViunesC/4107-project/README.md

    $$
    The weighting was used to rank documents based on their similarity to the query.
 Constructed a global TF-IDF matrix to avoid redundant computations and utilize *NumPy* operations for efficient similarity calculations and sorting.

-7. **Importing new model**: We imported *all-MiniLM-L6-v2*, a variant of BERT model from SentenceTransformer, and *doc2vec* from Gensim.
+7. **Importing new model**: We imported *all-MiniLM-L6-v2*, a variant of BERT model (Based on MiniLM, smaller version of BERT) from SentenceTransformer, and *doc2vec* from Gensim.
+Then we trained them with exsiting scores by chunking documents, embedding chuncks using all-MiniLM-L6-v2, storing embeddings in vector db and getting top 100 documents based on similarity with query embedding.

 8. **Rerank**: Then, we used our system from a1 to produce initial results ("Results_title_full.txt"), then re-ranked them based on a new similarity score between the query and each selected document.
 The result was stored in "Results_neural_rerank.txt" (for BERT) and "Results_neural_rerank_doc2vec.txt" (for Doc2Vec).